microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ## Command line

-VS Code has a powerful command line interface (CLI) to help you customize how the editor is launched for various situations.
+VS Code has a powerful command line interface (CLI) which allows you to customize how the editor is launched to support various scenarios.

 > Make sure the VS Code binary is on your path so you can simply type 'code' to launch VS Code.
 See the platform specific setup topics if VS Code is added to your environment path during installation ([Running VS Code on Linux](/docs/setup/linux.md), [macOS](/docs/setup/mac.md), [Windows](/docs/setup/windows.md)).